berialjs/berial/README.md

 Berial is a new approach to a popular idea: build a javascript framework for front-end microservices.

-There are any wonderful features of it, such as Asynchronous rendering pipeline (like React Fiber), Web components (shadow DOM + scoped css), JavaScript sandbox (Proxy + MutationObserver).
+There are any wonderful features of it, such as Asynchronous rendering pipeline, Web components (shadow DOM + scoped css), JavaScript sandbox (Proxy).

 Note: diffence form fre, Berial will pay attention to business value.